arthurysong/arthursong.github.io/README.txt

+README FOR Arthur Song's Content:

+Hi, my name is Arthur Song, and I'm a software engineer!

+This is the repository for my portfolio website.
+Check out my bio and personal projects that I've worked on!

+Hosted at <will_post_url>

+**README FOR HTML5 UP TEMPLATE**
 Read Only by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)